Matambu/firstproject/project/README.md

 My README.md contains appropiate documentation for my fundamental project.
 My project was to create a CRUD application using Project Management, Python Fundamentals, Python Testing, Git, Basic Linux, Python Web Development, Continuous Integration, Cloud Fundamentals, Databases
-My app contained two tables called 'ForceUsers' and 'Masters'.
-The objective was to link a forceuser(anakin, luke) to a master(yoda, obi-wan).
-ForceUsers contained:
-Name
-Power

-Master contained:
-Name
-Side
-Force_users.id

-I want the user to be able to add and view forceusers, masters and delete, update them as well.

 # Requirements